 Elderberry is a deciduous shrub or small tree that has beautiful dark green leaves set off by clusters of creamy white flowers in the spring and early summer.
-But what if your elderberry leaves are tuning yellow?
+What if your elderberry leaves are tuning yellow though?
 What causes yellowing leaves on elderberries and is there a way to rectify this?
 Let’s learn more.

 Elderberry Leaf Problems

 Elderberries are from the family Caprifoliaceae, or honeysuckle family.
 The aforementioned clusters of blossoms turn to black, blue, or red berries favored by birds.
 They thrive in areas of full sun to light shade, need a moderate amount of water, and are fast growing shrubs that can be pruned to create a screen or windbreak.
 Elderberries are hardy to USDA plant hardiness zone 4.

 Sometimes, certain conditions such as nutritional deficiencies or weather changes can cause yellowing leaves on elderberries.
 Like other deciduous trees and shrubs, elderberries naturally change color in the fall.
 Some cultivars, such as “Aureomarginata,” actually have some yellow in the leaves.
 So sometimes, but not always, an elderberry with yellow leaves is just a natural adaptation.

 What if it isn’t fall and you don’t have a variety of elderberry with yellow coloration, yet your elderberry leaves are turning yellow?
 Well, iron deficiency causes yellowing of leaves in deciduous trees and shrubs.
 Iron allows the plant to produce chlorophyll, which is what makes leaves green.
 Early on, an iron deficiency manifests itself as a surface yellowing of the leaf with green veins.
 As it progresses, the leaves turn white, brown, and then dieback.
 Conduct a soil test to see if you have an iron deficiency that is causing an elderberry with yellow leaves.